JackDanna/FogentRoleplayTemplate/README.md

 ### Round Order

 Every action within Round-by-Round conflicts happens almost at the same time or in direct succession to one another.
 This means that one character's action is NOT explicitly followed by another character's action.
-It should be considered as everything happening together, with the one exception being Reaction Movement Speed.
+It should be considered as everything happening together, with the one exception being Dexterity Movement Speed.

 To make sense of this potential 'chaos', there is a declaration phase and an action phase.